csv/ddpy/tutorial.md

 that pitch is one aesthetic that defines our music.
 We could have other aesthetics, like the key/scale.
-You could have one column defining the note within a scale, another column defining the base note of the scale, and a third defining whether the scale is major or minor.
+You could have one column defining the note within a chord, another column defining the base note of the chord, and a third defining whether the chord is major or minor.
 Then you create one column to convert to MIDI.